 A.H.
-Baldwin & Sons Ltd, London, Ron Churchill, Bob Thomas, Alastair Wardle, AMR Coins Dix Noonan Webb Timeline Auctions CNG Mike Vosper Halls Hammered Coins Hiddenhistory Mark Winiger Ian M. Heavisides York Coins Lloyd Bennett A.G.& S Gillis Glenn Schaap The Fitzwilliam Museum (Cambridge University), UKDFD, Del Parker, Leodis Hammered Coins, Alfredo De La Fé of Agora Auctions, The Old Currency Exchange, Dr Patrick Brown, and various other coin owners and enthusiasts who wish to remain anonymous.
+Baldwin & Sons Ltd, London, Ron Churchill, Bob Thomas, Alastair Wardle, AMR Coins Dix Noonan Webb Timeline Auctions CNG Mike Vosper Halls Hammered Coins Hiddenhistory Mark Winiger Ian M. Heavisides York Coins Lloyd Bennett A.G.& S Gillis Glenn Schaap The Fitzwilliam Museum (Cambridge University), UKDFD, Del Parker, Leodis Hammered Coins, Alfredo De La Fé of Agora Auctions, The Old Currency Exchange, Dr Patrick Brown, Rod Blunt, and various other coin owners and enthusiasts who wish to remain anonymous.
 Images from the Portable Antiquities Scheme (PAS) are used under a CC BY-SA licence, and also images from the British Museum are used under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

 Please note that the fact that a person or organisation has contributed or allowed the use of their images does not imply that they endorse any of the comments made, or opinions expressed, by the website author.